imagej/imagej.github.io/pages/BioVoxxel_Toolbox.md

 spezifications of shape descriptors and angle orientations.
 Thus, setting minimal and maximal exclusion ranges of different parameters enables to extract particles from a binary image.
-The output types are the same as for the {% include bc content='Analyze | Analyze Particles'
+The output types are the same as for the {% include bc content='Analyze | Analyze Particles'%}.
-%}.

 Example: If you want to extract/analyze only particles with a certain Feret's Angle or exclude elongated structures using the aspect ratio